 On May 10, 2011, WildEarth Guardians entered into an historic and sweeping settlement agreement with the U.S.

 Fish and Wildlife Service.
-The settlement aimed to resolve years of litigation
+The settlement resolved years of litigation

-and shift the way endangered species are added to the threatened and endangered
+and shifted the way endangered species were added to the threatened and endangered

 resulted in action of